lwu1822/fastpages/_posts/2023-05-31-CSAProject.md

 The code is quite long, so below are definitions of the commonly used variables in this program.
 These can be used to refer back to if you're not sure what a certain variable stands for.

-* `inputSong`: A list of songs that the user inputs.
+* `input_song`: A list of songs that the user inputs.
 These are the songs that the user likes and wants to get recommendations for.

 * `all_songs`: A list of unique values in the training data under the `song` column.